LucasMarra/PetAdoption-API/README.md

 1. Run `docker-compose up -d` to start the database.
 2. Run `./gradlew flywayMigrate` to run the migrations.
 3. Run `./gradlew bootrun` to start the application.

+### Disclaimer

+Please note that default Postgres values and external provider API keys have been used for the sake of convenience and ease of running the project.
+In a real-life scenario, it is highly recommended to use secure credentials and values tailored to your specific environment.